 1 Introduction

-This Report addresses the current and possible future use of International Mobile Telecommunications (IMT) including the use of Long Term Evolution (LTE) in support of broadband public protection and disaster relief (PPDR) communications as outlined in relevant ITU-R Resolutions, Recommendations and Reports.
-The Report further provides examples for deploying IMT for PPDR radiocommunications, case studies and scenarios of IMT systems to support broadband PPDR applications such as data and video.
+This Report addresses the current and possible future use of International Mobile Telecommunications (IMT), including the use of Long Term Evolution (LTE) and IMT-2020, in support of broadband public protection and disaster relief (PPDR) communications as outlined in relevant ITU-R Resolutions, Recommendations and Reports.
+The Report further provides examples for deploying IMT for PPDR radiocommunications, and case studies and scenarios of IMT systems to support broadband PPDR applications, such as data and video.